jamogriff/jamogriff.github.io/_posts/2021-07-29-loop-fundamentals.md

 ## Problem & Solution

 The problem I was trying to solve was a straightforward one: [return the average value of the nodes on each level](https://leetcode.com/problems/average-of-levels-in-binary-tree/).
 I studied this problem for many hours, watched videos on BFS and examined other user's solutions.
-Once I had wrapped my head around how the algorithm worked I then set out to build my own, but reaching for an each loop to solve this led to confusing results that I couldn't make out for a long, frustrating time.
-Note in my solution below how the `times` loop was used instead of `each`.
+Once I had wrapped my head around how the algorithm worked I then set out to build my own.

+As it turned out reaching for an `each` loop to solve this led to confusing results that I couldn't make out for a long, frustrating time.
+Note in my solution below how I ended up using the `times` loop instead of `each`.

 ```ruby
 # Definition for a binary tree node.